sfc-gh-boconnor/scotland_hol/README.md

 ON A.CASUALTY_TYPE = B.CODE GROUP BY ALL;

+SELECT * FROM CASUALTIES_BY_HEALTH_BOARD
+'''
+* Create an Indicies of Deprivation table which includes all the health board names

+'''
 CREATE OR REPLACE TABLE INDICIES_OF_DEPRIVATION AS

 SELECT A.* EXCLUDE GEOGRAPHY,B.* EXCLUDE GEOGRAPHY FROM (